Bill: No absentee ballot applications unless requested

-ATLANTA — A bill racing through the Georgia legislature would make it illegal for the government to send out absentee ballot applications unless the voters asks.
-Critics say the measure would create longer lines at the polls this fall.
+ATLANTA — A bill racing through the Georgia legislature would make it illegal for the government to send out absentee ballot applications unless the voters ask.
+Critics said the measure would create longer lines at the polls this fall.

 Georgia’s primary earlier this month set a voting record with more than half the votes cast by absentee ballot.
 But Republicans blame absentee ballots for some of the snags that embroiled in-person voting June 9th.